The Khashoggi Affair and Its Political Implications

 Executive Director, Arab Center Washington DC

 Washington, DC — October 23, 2018 — Arab Center Washington DC (ACW), a nonprofit, independent, and nonpartisan think tank that focuses on US policy and developments in the Arab region, hosted a panel discussion on October 23, 2018 at the National Press Club titled “The Khashoggi Affair and Its Political Implications.”
-The speakers were Dokhi Fassihian, Director of the Middle East and North Africa Division at Freedom House; Tom Porteous, Deputy Program Director of Human Rights Watch; Imad K. Harb, Director of Research and Analysis at ACW; and Andrew Miller, Deputy Director for Policy at Project on Middle East Diplomacy.
+The speakers were Dokhi Fassihian, Director of the Middle East and North Africa Division at Freedom House; Tom Porteous, Deputy Program Director of Human Rights Watch; Imad K. Harb, Director of Research and Analysis at ACW; and Andrew Miller, Deputy Director for Policy at Project on Middle East Democracy.
 Khalil E. Jahshan, Executive Director of ACW, facilitated the event.

 Khalil Jahshan welcomed the audience and introduced the speakers.
 He spoke of Jamal Khashoggi as a friend and advocate for freedom and human rights.
 He said that Khashoggi’s murder at the Saudi Arabian consulate in Istanbul on October 2 has roiled the international community.
 Although 18 Saudis have so far been implicated in the crime, Jahshan noted that many questions remain unanswered.
 He urged an international investigation into Khashoggi’s disappearance and murder, saying that “we owe our friend Jamal Khashoggi a credible and full explanation of what happened to him in Istanbul.”